Where To Buy London Eye Tickets

 You will have to go through security checks when visiting the London Eye.
 A member of staff will ask to open your bag and check inside for prohibited items.

 Items you can carry inside are small bags, backpacks and laptops; baby bags and strollers; water.
 You can’t bring in large backpacks or bags; helmets, skateboards, tripods and strollers that you can’t fold down, and bottles.
-Sharp items and weapons aren’t allowed.
+Sharp items and weapons aren’t allowed either.

 Toilets and other facilities at The London Eye